AlfonsoRReyes/RR-PeerAsmnt2-NOAA_Storm/inst/notebooks/01-main.md

 ```

+### Saving a portion of the dataset
+If we save the data frame `stormdata` as an .rda file the size is 46 megabytes.
+On the other hand, if we omit the `REMARKS` variable, the new dataset shrinks to only 4.6 megabytes.
+We will take this route of saving the smaller file.

 ```r
 # save unique events by year
 save(stormdata.small, file = paste(project.data, "stormdata.small.rda", sep = "/"))
 ```

 ### Event Types `EVTYPE`